himanshub16/tweelyser/README.md

 * The analysis is based on latest 200 tweets, to avoid slowing down while fetching data from Twitter.
 * The data is fetched from Twitter API.
 The developer claim no responsibility of any interpretations, misuse, validity of this data.
 * The privacy and security is handled by Twitter.
 Your personal data is not stored.
+### A better and more practical version of this project is [Analytics by Twitter](https://analytics.twitter.com).
+Please use that for practical purposes.